 Despite what most people think, there are no federal laws in place to determine citizens' ability to vote.
 Thus, until Congress passes a standard bill that regulates federal elections, states decide voting rights including felony disenfranchisement in both state and federal elections.

 Felon Voter Eligibility in States

 The rules on felon voting rights differ among states.
-Vermont and Maine, for instance, are the only states where felons never lose their voting rights even when they are in prison.
-On the other hand, states like Mississippi and Alabama permanently bar people from voting depending on how severe the offense is.
+Vermont and Maine, for instance, are the only states where felons never lose their voting rights even when they are in prison (that goes for Washington, D.C. as well).
+On the other hand, states like Arizona, Tennessee, Mississippi, and Alabama permanently bar people from voting depending on how severe the offense is.
 These offenses include conviction of rape and murder.

 Another difference between state laws depends on when the right to vote is restored.
-In 14 states and the District of Columbia, felons have their voting rights restored immediately after their release.
-In 22 states, however, felons have to wait sometime after release, usually after probation or parole, before they can vote.
+In 21 states, felons have their voting rights restored immediately after their release.
+In 16 states, however, felons have to wait sometime after release, usually after probation or parole, before they can vote.